0xStarlight/0xStarlight.github.io/_posts/2022-04-19-Active-Directory-Forest-Trust-Abuse.md

 - [x] 3.
 Note the SID of the current Domain, SID of the target Domain.
 - [x] 4.
 We can forge a inter-realm TGT using a Golden Ticket.
 Remember to add `-519` after the `sids` parameter to forge privileges as an Enterprise Administrator.
 - [x] 5.
 Now Inject the TGS in the memory
 - [x] 6.
-Now Inject the TGS in the memory.
-- [x] 7.
 We can create a schedule and execute a task to get a shell as enterprise admin.

 ### <span style="color:#F1C232">1.
 Perform a DCSync attack for getting krbtg hash.
 Execute the below command with DC privileges</span>